prost-planner/prost/README.md

 ## Running Prost

-Before you can run Prost, you have to start the rddlsim server by using the provided script that can be found in the testbed folder.
+Before you can run Prost, you have to start the rddlsim server.
+One way to do so is by using the provided script that can be found in the testbed folder.
 For instance, running

 `./run-server.py -b benchmarks/elevators-2011/`